peteroupc/peteroupc.github.io/randomcommon.md

 - JavaScript until recently has only one API for random number generation, namely `Math.random()`, and no built-in method for random integer generation or shuffling, among other things.
 Naïve solutions such as `Math.floor(Math.random()*x)+y` are not guaranteed to work reliably, in part because JavaScript doesn't require any particular implementation for `Math.random`.
 - C's `rand` function produces random integers in a predetermined range (\[0, `RAND_MAX`\]) that is not within the application's control.
 This is just one of a [**host of issues with `rand`**](https://stackoverflow.com/questions/52869166/why-is-the-use-of-rand-considered-bad/52881465#52881465), by the way (unspecified algorithm, yet is initializable with "srand" for repeatability; non-thread-safety; unspecified distribution; historical implementations had weak low bits; etc.).

 For algorithms on generating uniform random _floating-point numbers_ in a range, see [**"For Floating-Point Number Formats"**](https://peteroupc.github.io/randomfunc.html#For_Floating_Point_Number_Formats).
-Floating-point number generation has a number of issues not present with integer generation.
+Floating-point number generation has a myriad of issues not present with integer generation.
 For example, no computer can choose from all real numbers between two others, since there are infinitely many of them, and also, naïvely multiplying or dividing an integer by a constant (e.g., `Math.random()*x` in JavaScript) will necessarily miss many representable floating-point numbers (for details, see Goualard 2020<sup>[**(2)**](#Note2)</sup>).

 <a id=Choosing_Random_Items></a>
 ## Choosing Random Items